odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 }
 ```

 Take a look at the **constructor**!
-You can see that we have declared the `UserGeneratorRepository` as a
+You can see that we have declared the `UserCreatorRepository` as a
 dependency, because the service can only interact with the database through the repository.

 ### Repositories